 A combination of the skills you’ve acquired from parenting and your hardworking, compassionate nature has served as a strong inclination that you’d make a great nurse.
 The idea of supporting your family by doing what you’re naturally good at can sound far-fetched, but the truth is, that kind of success could be within your grasp as a nurse!

 But many people don’t know where to start when it comes to getting into nursing school.
 There are some obvious tips, such as focusing on your studies and keeping your grades up when taking prerequisites—and that is important, most nursing programs will not admit students with a GPA below 2.5.
-But there are so many supplemental details that go into the process of getting into nursing school that you might not know much about, leaving you unsure if you’ll even get accepted.
+But there are so many other nursing school requirements that sometimes fly under the radar.

 It can definitely be intimidating to take the first few steps toward a new career, especially if you’re unsure whether or not you’ll be able to cut it.
 But it’s like what Wayne Gretzky says in that classic quote we’ve all heard tossed around in sports movies: “You miss 100 percent of the shots you don’t take.”
 Sure, Gretzky was talking about hockey, but his words are a pertinent metaphor for life: you’ll never know if you don’t try.

-Take a look at this step-by-step guide on how to get into nursing school—you’ll learn what it takes and how to prepare yourself for the process, building your confidence and, hopefully, your résumé!
+Take a look at this step-by-step guide on how to get into nursing school—you’ll learn about all of the requirements and how to prepare yourself for the process, building your confidence and, hopefully, your resume!

-6 Simple steps to get into nursing school
+6 straightforward steps to get into nursing school

 1. Graduate from high school